 13. Downcoding: This practice shows patient recovery which is otherwise not taking place leading to an extended stay in the hospital hence the soaring bills.

-Use of anti-fraud plans and policies, awareness and education, could benefit the healthcare industry in preventing such crimes.
-Weeding out health care fraud is fundamental to the welfare of US citizens and economy.
+The use of anti-fraud plans and policies, awareness and education, could benefit the healthcare industry in preventing such Fraud and Abuse found in Medical Billing.
+Weeding out health care fraud is fundamental to the welfare of US citizens and the economy.